khrystynafesechko-dotcom/Superstore-Sales-by-KF/README.md

 - What are the overall sales and profit performance metrics?
 - Which product categories generate the highest revenue?
 - Which products contribute the most profit?
-- Which markets are the most and least profitable?
 - Which customer segments drive business growth?
 - Are there products or countries causing profitability losses?